 The Assessment of Corrective Measures (ACM) for the PCS Closure Area was completed on September 12, 2019.
 The ACM was completed in response to the detection of molybdenum and arsenic at a statistically significant level above the Groundwater Protection Standards (GPS) in groundwater samples from downgradient monitoring wells.
 Arsenic concentrations exceeded the GPS at MW-303 and MW-304, and molybdenum concentrations exceeded the GPS at MW-306.
+As discussed in Section 3.0 of this report, an addendum to the ACM is currently in development.

 This Semiannual Progress Report summarizes data collected and remedy evaluation progress made since the ACM was completed in September 2019, and outlines planned future activities to complete the selection of remedy process.
-This is the second semiannual progress report, and covers the 6-month period of March 2020 through August 2020.
+This is the second semiannual progress report, and covers the 6-month period of September 2020 through February 2021.